Crontab

 Expression |

 Sets when the job is executed.
-Takes into consideration the status of the application when the task will be executed.
-For example, if you stop the application at 00:00 to perform a backup, it delays the task until you consider the backup process will be completed. |
+It takes into account the status of the application when the task will be executed.
+For example, if you stop the application at 00:00 to perform a backup, the task is delayed until the backup process is completed. |

 true |